What is Financial Risk?

 Following are the advantages and disadvantages below:

 - Tax Planning: Many companies use losses for a tax deduction, which can be spread over multiple years.
-Reduction in tax liability and risk management of a company can turn financial risk in a long-term advantage.
+Reduction in tax liability and risk management of a company can turn financial risk into a long-term advantage.

 This is a guide to Financial Risk.
-Here we discuss the introduction and types of financial risk along with the advantages and disadvantages.
+Here we discuss the introduction and types of financial risk with advantages and disadvantages.
 You may also have a look at the following articles to learn more –